If you ask us, every cheese is special, but we’d be hard-pressed

 we all know and love.
 The cheesemaking process for Wisconsin-made burrata

-bacteria and rennet.
+bacteria and rennet are added.
 This process creates curds,

 which are warmed until they become soft and elastic.